openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 tests, and specify the package root directory relative to the test root directory.

-You can also override the value in TEST.ROOT by using the TEST.properties file in any subdirectory of the test root directory that contains the package root.
+You can also override the value in `TEST.ROOT` by using the `TEST.properties` file in any subdirectory of the test root directory that contains the package root.
-If you put the declaration in a TEST.properties file, you must specify the path relative to the directory containing the TEST.properties file.
+If you put the declaration in a `TEST.properties` file, you must specify the path relative to the directory containing the `TEST.properties` file.
-In particular, instead of declaring the directory in TEST.ROOT, you could place the declaration in a TEST.properties file in the package root directory for the group of tests, in which case the declaration would be simply:
+In particular, instead of declaring the directory in `TEST.ROOT`, you could place the declaration in a `TEST.properties` file in the package root directory for the group of tests, in which case the declaration would be simply: